adamquan/petclinic-grafana-o11y/readme.md

 You can run the whole stack locally inside Docker, after building the application container.
 The whole stack contains:

-- The Hello Observability application
+- The Pet Clinic application
 - The simple load runner
 - Prometheus for metrics
 - Loki for logs
 - Tempo for traces
 - Grafana Agent to collect logs, metrics and traces
 - Grafana
-- OTEL collector for browser traces

 ```
 git clone adamquan/petclinic-grafana-o11y